motoakioi/Go-for-pastime/README.md

 - bpsk
 This code detects BPSK signal.
 - qpsk
-This code detect QPSK signal.
+This code detects QPSK signal.
 I use the stereo audio as QPSK signal.
 There are 2 BPSK signals for each left and right channels of streo audio.
 Therefore, this code uses my BPSK detection twice.